arnavwinner/arnavwinner.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I am an undergraduate at IIT Bhilai, pursuing my `Bachelors` in the Department of `Computer Science and Engineering`
+I am an undergraduate `senior` at IIT Bhilai, pursuing my `Bachelors` in the Department of `Computer Science and Engineering`